michellevenables1/NLP_project1/README.md

 The overall goal is to build an Natural Language Processing/Machine Learning in order to:
 1. Determine positive, negative, and neutral languages
 2. Identify key topics that is worth talking about on social media
+3. We will be clustering 3 different topic types since in order to recognize similarities

+![] images/